trey-a-hope/lit-pic/README.md

 Go to your ios folder, delete Podfile.lock and Pods folder and then execute pod install --repo-update Thank you for giving detailed report!!

-#Firebase App Distribution Process
+# Firebase App Distribution Process, iOS
-#iOS
 - Archive app
 - “Distribute App” in Organizer Window
 - Select a Method of Distribution, “Ad Hoc”